connorhamm/connorhamm.github.io/_posts/2018-06-20-The_Impossible_List.md

 - Pay off student loans

 Habit Goals
-- Do a morning workout 100 days in a row
+- Do a morning workout 100 days in a rowl
 - Read 25 pages a day - 3 months in a row
 - Write 100 words a day - 100 days in a row
 - Stretch once a day - 100 days in a row